mongodb/docs/source/datetimes.rst

    client.drop_database("dt_example")
    db = client.dt_example

-These examples show how to handle Python :py:class`datetime.datetime` objects correctly in PyMongo.
+These examples show how to handle Python :py:class:`datetime.datetime` objects correctly in PyMongo.

 Basic Usage
 -----------

-PyMongo uses :py:class`datetime.datetime` objects for representing dates and times in MongoDB documents.
+PyMongo uses :py:class:`datetime.datetime` objects for representing dates and times in MongoDB documents.
 Because MongoDB assumes that dates and times are in UTC, care should be taken to ensure that dates and times written to the database reflect UTC.
 For example, the following code stores the current UTC date and